oracle/cloudtestdrive/AppDev/OCI-Azure-Interconnection/LabGuide500CreateInterConnection.md

 ------

 #### **ATTENTION: If you are not going to use Cross-Cloud Interconnection, we recommend you to terminate it as soon as you finish the labs in order to avoid unnecessary costs**.
-You will find the steps in the last/optional lab.
+You will find the steps in the [optional lab](LabGuide600TerminateInterConnection.md).

 ------